mayorJAY/MarsAlbum/README.md

 * [OkHttp Logging Interceptor](https://github.com/square/okhttp/tree/master/okhttp-logging-interceptor), an OkHttp interceptor which logs HTTP request and response data
 * [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) used to perform asynchronous network calls to the remote server
 * [Paging Library](https://developer.android.com/topic/libraries/architecture/paging) which helps to load and display small chunks of data at a time
-* [Room](https://developer.android.com/training/data-storage/room), a persistence library with an abstraction layer over SQLite for database manipulation
 * [Hilt](https://dagger.dev/hilt/), a DI library for Android that reduces the boilerplate of using manual DI
 * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) used to store and manage UI-related data in a lifecycle conscious way
 * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) which is an observable data holder class used to handle data in a lifecycle-aware manner